scrapy/scrapy/docs/topics/email.rst

     :param mailfrom: the address used to send emails (in the ``From:`` header).
       If omitted, the :setting:`MAIL_FROM` setting will be used.
     :type mailfrom: str

+    :param smtpuser: the SMTP user.
+If omitted, the :setting:`MAIL_USER` setting will be used.
+If not given, no SMTP authentication will be performed.
+    :type smtphost: str

+    :param smtppass: the SMTP pass for authetnication.
+    :type smtppass: str

+    :param smtpport: the SMTP port to connect to
+    :type smtpport: int

     .. method:: send(to, subject, body, cc=None, attachs=())